Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Citi ThankYou points transfer at a 1:1 ratio with all of the above partners, and all transfers must be in 1,000-point increments.
 You can also transfer Citi ThankYou points to Sears Shop Your Way rewards at a 1:12 ratio (1 Citi ThankYou point = 12 Sears points).

-Also, with the Citi Prestige or Citi Premier℠ cards, you can redeem your points for 1.25 cents each toward airfare booked through the Citi travel site.
-Although this perk is going away for the Citi Prestige card on September 1, 2019.
+With the Citi Prestige or Citi Premier℠ cards, you can redeem your points for 1.25 cents each toward airfare booked through the Citi travel site.
+This perk, however, is going away for the Citi Prestige card on September 1, 2019.
 From that date on, Citi Prestige cardholders will be able to redeem points through the Citi travel center for 1 cent each toward travel.

 Benefits of the Citi Rewards+ Card